-Beyond individual metrics, consider which components to include in your CRM dashboard.
-These components are a combination of metrics that provide a high-level overview of specific areas of your business.
-You can choose to customize your CRM dashboard with all of these components, or a combination of components that makes the most sense for your business.
+Beyond individual metrics, consider which CRM reports to include in your dashboard.
+These reports are a combination of metrics that provide a high-level overview of specific areas of your business.
+You can choose to customize your CRM dashboard with all of these reports, or a combination of reports that capture your desired metrics and makes the most sense for your business.

-Here are some of components you can include in your CRM dashboard:
+Here are some reporting examples you can track in your CRM dashboard:

 Creating and organizing a CRM dashboard is a fairly universal process.
-Here, we’ll break down the process using HubSpot CRM — our top CRM for sales professionals — as an example.
+Here, we’ll break down the process using Salesforce as an example, but it should be generally the same regardless of CRM.
 To set up a dashboard, follow the steps below:

-In HubSpot CRM, you have the option of choosing a pre-made dashboard template, which automatically includes a selection of reports, or creating a new dashboard from scratch.
+In Salesforce, you have the option of choosing a pre-made dashboard template, which automatically includes a selection of reports, or creating a new dashboard from scratch.
 Here, we’ll be doing the latter, which will allow us to pick and choose the reports we want to display.

 Upon selecting a blank dashboard, you’ll want to give it a name and set permissions.
 Naming your dashboard will make it easy to find, especially if you need to reference it for future projects.
 Setting permissions will enable you to grant view (and edit) access to any user in the CRM; you can also opt to make the dashboard private to yourself.

 Once you’ve created a new dashboard, you can add reports based on the metrics you want to track.
 The key here is to only select the reports that are relevant to your objectives.
-Most CRM software caps the number of reports you can include on a dashboard so use your space wisely.
-(In HubSpot CRM, the limit ranges between 10 and 20 reports depending on your plan.)
+Most CRM software caps the number of reports you can include on a dashboard, so use your space wisely.

 Once you have reports selected for your CRM dashboard, you can organize them in a way that best conveys the story you want to tell.
-With HubSpot CRM, you can drag and drop individual report widgets and even resize them.
-You can further customize your CRM dashboard by filtering information according to a specific date range, team, or account owner.
+With Salesforce, you can drag and drop individual report widgets and even resize them.
+You can further customize your CRM dashboard by filtering information according to a specific date range, team, account owner, or other details.